yan-elena/yan-elena.github.io/index.md

 Refer to the [Research]({{ site.baseurl }}{% link research.md %}) page for details.

 ## Latest News
--  _August 12 - September 03, 2025_: Visiting research period at the [University of São Paulo](https://www5.usp.br/), Brazil, under the supervision of [Jaime S. Sichman](https://www2.pcs.usp.br/~jaime/index_engl.html)
+-  _August 12 - September 03, 2025_: Visiting research period at the [Universidade Federal de Santa Catarina](https://ufsc.br/), Brazil, under the supervision of [Jomi F. Hübner](https://jomifred.github.io/)
 - _August 04, 2025_: Our paper "Perspectives on Regulation Adaptation in Multi-Agent Systems: from Agent to Organization Centric and Beyond" is accepted at WESAAC 2025!
 - _August 01, 2025_: Our paper "Towards an Ontology for Uniform Representations of Agent State for Heterogeneous Inter-Agent Explanations" is accepted at HyperAgents@ECAI 2025!
 -  _July 31, 2025_: My doctoral consortium application "Self-Adaptive Regulation Mechanisms for a Trustworthy and Sustainable Industry of the Future" is accepted at ECAI 2025!